 ‘RUN!’ he screams.

 Decades later, others would speak of a crazed, old woman who would move around from village to village.
 She was never welcomed and never stepped foot into a major city or port for fear of some ‘deadly reprisal’, and that she would endlessly drone on, within a drink addled state, about her fallen hero and lost lineage.
-The life of the little girl Dawn may have passed into something meaningful or meaningless, or it may have ended at the hands of a Kings enemy by the next Kings ally.
+The life of the little girl Dawn may have passed into something meaningful or meaningless, or it may have been snuffed by the edge of a blade.
 The only certainty was that there would not be another dawn for the forgotten men who gave their lives to protect a royal girl on her journey to a new home.